Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-operations.md

 The addi, subi, muli, and divi refer to integer addition, subtraction, multiplication, and division.\
 Similarily addf, subf, mulf, and divf refer to 32-bit floating point operations.\
 Finally, the add, sub, mul, and div refer to 64-bit floating point (double) operations.

+A few of these results are negative, which indicates that this operation performed faster than the baseline.
+This shouldn't happen, but there are likely factors that I didn't account for or extra optimizations that the compiler figured out that results in this behaviour.

 ### All Operations
 ![alt text](math-operations-images/allNanoseconds.svg)